blocky/attestation-service-examples/esports_data_from_pandascore/README.md

 ```

 You will see the following output extracted from a Blocky AS response showing
-you the price of Bitcoin in USD on the Binance market:
+you the result of the StartCraft II PL Invitational 2025 tournament final match:

 ```json
 {